 An elimination reaction is a type of chemical reaction where several atoms either in pairs or groups are removed from a molecule.
 The removal usually takes place due to the action of acids and bases or the action of metals.
 It can also happen through the process of heating at high temperatures.

 Normally, elimination reactions are distinguished by the kind of atoms or groups of atoms that leave the molecule.
 Due to this, there are two main methods involved in this type of reaction;

 In the dehydration method, there is the elimination of a water molecule mostly from compounds such as alcohol.
-Sometimes, this method is also called Beta elimination reaction where the leaving group and H are placed at neighbour carbon atoms.
+Sometimes, this method is also called a Beta elimination reaction where the leaving group and H are placed at neighbouring carbon atoms.
 On the other hand, in dehydrohalogenation, there is a removal of a hydrogen atom and a halogen atom.

 Mechanism Of Elimination Reaction

-The elimination reaction consists of three fundamental events and they are;
+The elimination reaction consists of three fundamental events, and they are;

 - Proton removal.

-- C-C pi bond is formed.
+- Formation of C-C pi bond.

-- There is a breakage in the bond of the leaving group.
+- Removal of the leaving group.

 - In the E1 mechanism which is also known as unimolecular elimination, there are usually two steps involved – ionization and deprotonation.